 - Should you set up private teams and private channels?

 Private channels have limited capabilities.
 You can’t take advantage of Microsoft technologies, such as task boards and other features that depend on Azure Active Directory (AD).

 Be thoughtful when creating private channels and use them sparingly.
 We have a separate team for each external client and a private channel within the team for internal conversations.
 We also use Azure AD to manage access when appropriate.

 3. File Structure

 Our SharePoint used to be disconnected from Teams (thanks to the good ol’ SharePoint intranet days), and things were a hot mess.

-For the CSG migration after the SkyPoint acquisition, we decided that our SharePoint should follow the structure of Teams—an approach that would make sense for most organizations unless you need to address some specific use cases.
+For the SkyPoint migration after the acquisition, we decided that our SharePoint should follow the structure of Teams—an approach that would make sense for most organizations unless you need to address some specific use cases.
 We now put everything in Teams instead of having a separate SharePoint site that’s disconnected from Teams.